-The following organisations external to IChemE provide useful process safety resources;
+The following organisations external to IChemE provide useful safety and loss prevention resources;

-The Centre for Chemical Process Safety (CCPS) is the American Institute of Chemical Engineers' process safety centre.
-It brings together manufacturers, government agencies, consultants, academia and insurers.
-It organises meetings & conferences and it publishes books, process safety guidance on its website and the popular 'process safety beacon' bulletin.
+The Centre for Chemical Process Safety (CCPS) is the American Institute of Chemical Engineers' process safety centre, which brings together manufacturers, government agencies, consultants, academia and insurers.
+It organises meetings and conferences and it publishes books, process safety guidance on its website and the popular 'process safety beacon' bulletin.

 An independent US federal agency charged with investigating industrial chemical accidents.
 It publishes a range of reports of its investigations and other material.